|Giving a recorded statement after a bicycle accident could have a negative effect on your ability to recover compensation. Learn why in this video.|

 Were you or a loved one seriously injured in a bicycle accident and have questions about speaking to an insurance company?

-Contact the experienced Georgia bicycle accident lawyers at Nimmons Malchow Johnson, today for a free consultation and case evaluation.
+Contact the experienced Augusta bicycle accident lawyers at Nimmons Malchow Johnson, today for a free consultation and case evaluation.

 Let our experience and dedication work for you.